MortelmansJonas/documentation/LIS/LIS_on_HPC.md

 git merge upstream/fix/ac72_fixes
 ```

-The following is only needed if you do the indiviual merges (not when you start directly with develop): For the writeout_bug_multiDAinst you have to solve a conflict.
+The following information is only needed if you do the indiviual merges (not when you start directly with develop): For the writeout_bug_multiDAinst you have to solve a conflict.
 Search for HEAD in lis/dataassim/algorithm/enkf/enkf_Mod.F90.

 Keep those two lines (one line from each two-line block) shown below in which k was replaced and LIS_rc%ensemstype(k) was added, remove HEAD and the lines with <<, >>, and ===)